Wedding dress of Grace Kelly: Reception and influence

 The "serenely regal" dress was described by the media when the details were disclosed two days before the wedding.
 While columnist Ilka Chase observed that it was "a charming dress but not a superb one", the general consensus was that the gown was magnificent.
 Continuing the idea of a rivalry between European and American clothing in Monaco, The New York Times called it "the loveliest example of the American product".
 In a simile given by another reporter, the bridal dress train of 3 ft was described as "flowing like a river of whipped cream among the plush red floor."

 The wedding announcements, which received wide press coverage, also brought in controversial versions of the claims made by many commercial establishments out to exploit her name such as the Max Factor announcement that it would give the cosmetics to match her wedding dress, and hosiery maker Willy's de Mond announcing that it would give her the pearl-trimmed stockings.
 All of these claims were denied by Grace.

 On 1 April 2006, The Philadelphia Museum of Art presented an exhibition titled Fit for a Princess: Grace Kelly's Wedding Dress, that ran until 21 May 2006.
 The exhibition was in honor of the 50th anniversary of the wedding.

 Some 50 years on, Kelly's 1956 wedding gown is still influential; it has come in for praise in recent times because the wedding dress that Catherine Middleton wore on 29 April 2011 when she married Prince William was said to have been inspired by it.
 V-shaped necklines and long, white laced sleeves are particularly mentioned.
 Israeli singer Maya Bouskilla wore a similar copy of the dress for her June 2011 wedding.
+It was the inspiration for the wedding dress of Once Upon a Times Emma Swan when she married Captain Hook in the musical episode, "The Song in Your Heart".
 It was also the inspiration for Australian model Miranda Kerr's wedding dress worn to her 2017 marriage with American businessman Evan Spiegel.
 In 2021, American socialite Paris Hilton wore an Oscar de la Renta wedding dress inspired by the gown itself on her marriage to Carter Reum.

+Brenda Janowitz's novel The Grace Kelly Dress (2020) explores the influence of the dress over 60 years.